 The historic city of Lincoln is situated on the A15 main road between Grantham and Scunthorpe.

 Derby is surrounded by beautiful countryside and is only a very short distance from the Peak District National Park.
-Many residents in the area have equestrian interest with many hunt meetings running regularly.
+Many residents in the area have equestrian interests with hunt meetings running regularly.

-Just outside of Derby city, the village of Duffield is a highly sought after place to live, the local schools including William Gilbert Primary School, the Meadows Primary School and Ecclesbourne Secondary School are all well regarded make the area popular with families.
+Just outside of Derby city, the village of Duffield is a highly sought after place to live.
+The local schools, including William Gilbert Primary School, the Meadows Primary School and Ecclesbourne Secondary School; are all well regarded and make the area popular with families.
 For those travelling by train, Duffield station is located on the Derby to Leeds Midland Main Line.

 Places to live near Derby